openzfs/zfs/dracut/README.dracut.markdown

 If the root parameter was explicitly set on the command line, no parsing is necessary.
 The list of imported pools is checked to see if the desired pool is already imported.
 If it's not, and attempt is made to import the pool explicitly, though no force is attempted.

-Finally the specified dataset is mounted on `$NEWROOT`, first using the `-o zfsutil` option to handle non-legacy mounts, then if that fails, without zfsutil to handle legacy mount points.
+Then, the specified dataset is mounted on `$NEWROOT`.
+Finally, if the `/usr` volume is a child of the specified dataset, it is mounted on `$NEWROOT/usr`, to accommodate for systems that have a separate `/usr` volume.

 If no root parameter was specified, this script attempts to find a pool with its bootfs attribute set.
 First, already-imported pools are scanned and if